jnsbyr/esp8266-intexsbh20/README.md

 ### Power On

-Connect the WiFi controller to the SB-H20.
+Connect the WiFi controller to the PureSpa.
 Verify the pinout before powering up the pool.
 After power up the control panel should operate normally.
 The WiFi controller should connect to the AP, receive an IP address and connect to the MQTT server within a few seconds.
 If this was successful it